-INTENT BOX - Approach A
+INTENT BOX - Approach 6.4.5a

-Approach A is to be implemented where appropriate range plans exist.
-The requirements related to range plan content identified above are key provisions identified in ECCC (2016).
+Approach 6.4.5a is applicable where appropriate range plans exist.
+The requirements related to range plan content identified above are key provisions identified by ECCC (2016).
 It is the expectation of the direction provided by ECCC (2016) that range plans will be prepared by government agencies.
-Organizations will have responsibilities, or shared responsibilities, for implementation of the range plan.
+The Organization will have responsibilities, or shared responsibilities, for implementation of the range plan.

-The requirement to assess the status of the caribou population in the range should result in a conclusion as to whether the population is stable, increasing, decreasing, or unknown.
+The requirement to assess the status of the caribou population in the range is intended to lead to a conclusion as to whether the population is stable, increasing, decreasing, or unknown.

-Where only a portion of the Management Unit is covered by a range plan that meets the requirements of Approach A, the range plan is being implemented for that portion of the Management Unit, and Approach B or C is being implemented for the remainder of the Management Unit that is within a caribou range not covered by the range plan.
+Where only a portion of the Management Unit is covered by a range plan that meets the requirements of Approach 6.4.5a, the range plan is being implemented for that portion of the Management Unit, and Approach 6.4.5b or 6.4.5c is being implemented for the remainder of the Management Unit that is within a caribou range not covered by the range plan.

-Where a range plan that meets the requirements of Approach A above does not exist, management of caribou habitat is being implemented following Approach B or C.
+Where a range plan that meets the requirements of Approach 6.4.5a above does not exist, management of caribou habitat is being implemented following Approach 6.4.5b or 6.4.5c.

-- B. Management of caribou habitat is implemented following the requirements of Table 6.4.3.
+- 6.4.5b Management of caribou habitat is implemented following the requirements of Table 6.4.5.
 The following requirements are also addressed: - 1.
-Updated measurements of cumulative disturbance are used where available provided that the methodology used in calculating cumulative disturbance and definitions of human-induced and natural disturbance are comparable to those employed by Environment Canada (2012). - 2.
-Best efforts are made to keep projected levels of cumulative disturbance on caribou ranges below 35% when a large natural disturbance occurs that significantly elevates the levels of cumulative disturbance.
+Updated measurements of cumulative disturbance are used, where available, provided that the methodology used in calculating cumulative disturbance and definitions of human-induced and natural disturbance are comparable to those employed by Environment Canada (2012). - Best efforts are made to keep projected levels of cumulative disturbance on caribou ranges below 35% when a large natural disturbance occurs that significantly elevates the levels of cumulative disturbance.
 Expert input is used to identify how to adjust management activities following large natural disturbances.

-Table 6.4.3.
-Key to requirements related to caribou habitat.
-The numbers in the gray-shaded cells refer to the numbered requirements in the box following the table.
+Table 6.4.5.
+Requirements for the management of caribou habitat.

+The numbers in the gray-shaded cells refer to the numbered requirements listed in the lower part of the table.
 The letters in the cells are for reference only.

-Caribou range Population Status Range Risk Category (% cumulative disturbance) Management Unit Disturbance Category (% cumulative disturbance in the portion of the Management Unit that overlaps caribou range)
+Caribou range Population Status Range Risk Category (% cumulative Management Unit Disturbance Category (% cumulative disturbance in the portion of the Management Unit that overlaps caribou range) disturbance) ≤35% >35% Stable or Increasing Low (≤20%) Cell A: 1 Cell B: 2 Moderate (>20-35%) C: 1, 3 D: 2, 4

-≤35% >35 5%

-Stable or Increasing Low (≤20%) Cell A: 1 Cell B: 2

-Moderate (>20-35%) C: 1,3 D: 2,4

-High (>35%) E: 2,5 F: 2,4,5,6

-Decreasing or Unknown# Low (≤20%) G: 1 H: 2

-Moderate (>20-35%) I: 2,3,5,6 J: 2,4,5,6

-High (>35%) K: 2,4,5,6 L: 2,4,5,6